kscheltat/quandl/README.md

 This modul provides an API to quandl.com.
 You can get an api key for free by signing up with quandl.com.
 You can find the api key in the account settings.

-# docs/quandl.py :
+docs/quandl.py :
-This modul handles the quandle.com API
+This modul handles the quandle.com API.
+See modul for further documentation.

-# docs/AAII.py
+docs/AAII.py:
 This modul analyzes the sentiment data provided by the Ammerican Association of Individual Investors ("AAII") which collects sentiment data from its members on a weekly basis in regards to the 6 months stock market outlook.
 The modul analyzes whether there is a connection between investor sentiment and future performance of the S&P 500.
 The S&P 500 performance is measured in the relative change over 6 months.